scream27/sungwoo/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student at the University of Illinois at Urbana-Champaign.
+I'll be graduating in May 2023.
 My research interest lies in enumeratie algebraic geometry.
 My advisor is [Sheldon Katz](https://faculty.math.illinois.edu/~katz/).
 Here is my [CV](https://scream27.github.io/sungwoo/files/CV-webpage.pdf).

 I am currently on the job market.
 Feel free to contact me at [sungwoo2@illinois.edu](mailto:sungwoo2@illinois.edu).